 - 1-2 tbsp ice water if needed to bring it together

-Mix the dry ingredients.
-Cut in the butter until crumbly.
-Add the egg and mix until a dough forms.
-Press it directly into the bottom and up the sides of a 10-inch cast iron skillet — don’t roll it, just press it in.
-Bake at 375°F for 10 minutes.
-Let it cool slightly before adding the filling.
+Combine the dry ingredients first.
+Cut the butter in until it’s crumbly throughout.
+Add the egg and mix until everything forms a dough.
+Press it straight into the bottom and up the sides of your 10-inch skillet — no rolling pin needed here, just press it in by hand.
+Bake at 375°F for 10 minutes, then let it cool slightly before the filling goes in.

 Gluten-Free Filling

-Same filling as the classic — 3 cups shredded rotisserie chicken, 1 cup carrots, 1 cup celery, 1/2 cup onion, 1 cup frozen peas — but swap the flour for 2 tbsp cornstarch per cup of liquid.
-Use certified gluten-free chicken broth.
-Everything else stays the same.
+The filling matches the classic recipe almost exactly — 3 cups shredded rotisserie chicken, 1 cup carrots, 1 cup celery, 1/2 cup onion, 1 cup frozen peas — just swap the flour for 2 tablespoons of cornstarch per cup of liquid, and use a certified gluten-free chicken broth.
+Nothing else changes.

-Build the filling on the stovetop in a separate pan while the crust pre-bakes.
-Pour it over the baked crust.
-Lay a gluten-free pastry sheet or a second pressed almond-flour crust on top.
+Build that filling on the stovetop in a separate pan while the crust is pre-baking.
+Once it’s ready, pour it over the baked crust, then lay either a gluten-free pastry sheet or a second pressed almond-flour crust over the top.

-Bake at 375°F for 25-30 minutes until bubbling and golden.
-For another solid gluten-free skillet meal idea, this Chinese chicken and cabbage stir-fry works well on its own or alongside lighter sides.
+Bake at 375°F for 25-30 minutes, until everything’s bubbling and golden.
+Looking for another gluten-free skillet meal?
+This Chinese chicken and cabbage stir-fry holds its own as a main or pairs well alongside something lighter.

 Nutritional Information (Per Serving)